vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 ## Wednesday April 27

-Around 11 AM, I left home to go to Tendergreens for a lunch; the lunch was 11:30 AM to 1 PM, after which I headed back home.
+Around 11 AM, I left home to go to Tender Greens for a lunch; the lunch was 11:30 AM to 1 PM, after which I headed back home.
 On the way back, I stopped by the Walgreens and Target at Shattuck & Allston to check on the availability of some stuff.